2022 IIHF World Championship Division I

 The 2022 IIHF World Championship Division I was an international ice hockey tournament run by the International Ice Hockey Federation.

 The Group A tournament was held in Ljubljana, Slovenia from 3 to 8 May and the Group B tournament in Tychy, Poland from 26 April to 1 May 2022.

 After the tournament was cancelled the two previous years due to the COVID-19 pandemic, all teams were set to remain in their groups for the 2022 edition.
-However, France and Austria, who were relegated to Division IA in 2019, were called back up to the top division to replace Russia and Belarus, who were suspended by the IIHF during the 2022 Russian invasion of Ukraine.
+However, France and Austria, who were relegated to Division IA in 2019, were called back up to the top division to replace Russia and Belarus, who were suspended by the IIHF.
 Lithuania, who were relegated to Division IB in 2019, were called back up to Division IA so that there would be an equal number of teams in each group.

-Slovenia got promoted to the top division by winning the Group A tournament alongside Hungary.
+Slovenia got promoted to the Top Division by winning the Group A tournament alongside Hungary.
 Poland won the Group B tournament and got promoted.
 Following the tournament, the IIHF decided not to relegate Romania or Serbia, who finished last in groups A and B respectively, in order for the division to fill up to its normal amount of twelve teams (six in each group).